dac1976/CoreLibrary/README.md

 `CORELIB_BOOST_LIB_NAME_STUB` -> On Windows, using MSVC Build Tools, sets the name stub for Boost libraries built in release, e.g. `vc143-mt-x64-1_90`.

-`CORELIB_BOOST_LIB_NAME_STUB` -> On Windows, using MSVC Build Tools, sets the name stub for Boost libraries built in debug, e.g. `vc143-mt-gd-x64-1_90`.
+`CORELIB_BOOST_LIB_NAME_STUB_D` -> On Windows, using MSVC Build Tools, sets the name stub for Boost libraries built in debug, e.g. `vc143-mt-gd-x64-1_90`.

 Note that CMake will cache the environment variables so if you need to change them make sure you clear the CMake cache before rebuilding.

 As mentioned earlier, the library requires some third-party open source libraries for it to compile and function.
 These are as follows:

-* Boost (tested with 1.55+ or greater - 1.90 recommended): http://www.boost.org/
+* Boost (tested with 1.55+ and greater - 1.90 recommended): http://www.boost.org/
-* (Included) Cereal (tested with 1.2.1+ or greater): http://uscilab.github.io/cereal/ - included with CoreLibrary in Include/cereal.
+* (Included) Cereal (tested with 1.2.1 and greater, 1.3.2 recommended): http://uscilab.github.io/cereal/ - included with CoreLibrary in Include/cereal.
 * (Included) Loki: http://loki-lib.sourceforge.net/ - included with CoreLibrary in Include/loki.
-* Google Test (tested with 1.7.0+ or greater): https://github.com/google/googletest/graphs/contributors
+* Google Test (tested with 1.7.0+ or greater): https://github.com/google/googletest
-* (Optional) Google Protocol Buffers (tested with 3.7.1 or greater): https://developers.google.com/protocol-buffers/ - only needed if you want to plug-in protocol buffers into the networking classes to serialize messages over-the-wire.
+* (Optional) Google Protocol Buffers (tested with 3.7.1 and greater): https://github.com/protocolbuffers/protobuf - only needed if you want to plug-in protocol buffers into the networking classes to serialize messages over-the-wire.
+* (Optional) Google flatbuffers Buffers (tested with 25.12.19): https://github.com/google/flatbuffers - only needed if you want to plug-in protocol buffers into the networking classes to serialize messages over-the-wire.

-NOTE: The unit test project's example build scripts require vcpkg setup with protobuf installed using 'vcpkg install protobuf'.
-The example bnuild scripts also show how you can manually link to specific Boost libraries.
+NOTE: The unit test project's example build scripts require vcpkg setup with protobuf and flatbuffers installed using 'vcpkg install protobuf flatbuffers'.
+The example build scripts also show how you can manually link to specific Boost libraries.

 ## Notes ##
 This is largely a hobby project based on the knowledge I've gained in my many years of experience working in software development and academia since 1999.
 I started the development of this code in early 2014.
 This represents a collection of, hopefully, straightforward to use and useful classes for commonly occurring software development needs.

 All the code has been unit tested with good coverage and I've used this code in my own projects without issue.
-I  have used much of this code, or rtaher versions thereof, in commercial projects in my day job as a Principal Software Engineer, often with (soft) real-time requirements, on Linux, Windows, x86 and ARM.
+I  have used much of this code, or rather versions thereof, in commercial projects in my day job as a Principal Software Engineer, often with (soft) real-time requirements, on Linux, Windows, x86 and ARM.
 Feel free to use this in commercial projects as long as you adhere to the license.

 I'll try to fix bugs and improve the code when necessary but make no guarantees on how often this happens.
 I'm usually pretty busy with my day job.
 I provide no warranty or support for any issues that are encountered while using it.
 Although if you are really stuck email me at the provided address and if I have the time I will try to help or fix the issue if it's within my power to do so